 Photo by Ben Styles

-SUGARCANE raw bar grill Your brunch outing just got a little better with a stop by SUGARCANE raw bar grill.
+With a stop at SUGARCANE raw bar and grill, your brunch outing just got a little better.
 Providing a mixture of fresh sushi and open fire grill entrées, this restaurant is a guaranteed hotspot in Miami.
 So, whether you’re showing up to have the duck and waffle for brunch or stopping by for the Korean style short ribs during lunch, there’s no way you’ll walk away hungry or disappointed.

 Hot Items: BLT Lobster Roll, Avocado Toast, and Duck & Waffle